 - We Take Advantage of the Best Light

 Bright overhead sunlight is a dominant midday feature in the desert Southwest.
 But it doesn’t make for the best views of canyon country, let alone photos.
-That’s why we facilitate your opportunity to witness these wonders in the stunning light that sets them off best.
-Unlike bus tours that have to accommodate 40 or 50 people, we have the flexibility to move when the light is best.
+That’s why we facilitate opportunities to witness these wonders in the stunning light that enhances them best.
+Unlike bus tours that have to accommodate 40 or 50 people, our small group has the flexibility to move when the light is best.
 Some days we’ll rise early to see the first rays of sunlight reflected off of the rock formations, bathing them in a vermilion glow.
 As the sun climbs, natural bridges, cliffs, even waterfalls showcase an astounding palette of colors.
-Or we may linger over a radiant sunset, to quietly take in the grandeur of these astounding landscapes as the color gleam, deepen and begins to fade.
+Or we may linger over a radiant sunset, to quietly take in the grandeur of these astounding landscapes as the colors gleam, deepen and begin to fade.

 - Small Custom Tour Vehicles with Plenty of Room

-While our group size is limited to roughly 12 travelers, you’ll ride with an even smaller group in our vehicles: we split the group into two vans with approximately six passengers each.
+While our group size is limited to roughly 14 travelers, you’ll ride with an even smaller group: we split the group into two vans with approximately seven passengers each.
 Our vehicles have large side windows, and everyone gets a window seat.
 There’s plenty of room to spread out and access your gear.

 - With Decades of Experience, Your Guide Knows Every Trail

 With an average of 20 years’ experience in this area, our expert naturalist guides know where the best “paths less traveled” are located, for wildlife watching and breathtaking landscape views.
-They know how to completely avoid the swarms of tourists that off-load from big motor coaches—and how to inform you about every aspect of the region’s wildlife, geology, natural history and native cultures without ever making it seem like they’re “lecturing.”
-With lots of special stops and surprises up their sleeves, our Expedition Leaders share a side of the canyons with you that most visitors never get to see.
+They know how to avoid the swarms of tourists that off-load from big motorcoaches—and will inform you about every aspect of the region’s wildlife, geology, natural history and native cultures.
+With lots of special stops and surprises up their sleeves, our Expedition Leaders share a side of the canyons that most visitors never see.
 See Expedition Leader bios with traveler comments regarding the quality of our leaders.